TerboucheHacene/stereo_calibration/README.md

 ![Stereo Camera Calibration](assets/stereo.png)

+## Steps For Stereo Calibration and Rectification

+Camera calibration is the process of determining the intrinsic and extrinsic parameters of a stereo camera.
+This process is essential to eliminate the lens distortion.
+Stereo rectification is the process of transforming the images captured by the stereo camera so that the epipolar lines are parallel to the image plane.
+This process is essential for stereo matching algorithms to work correctly.
+The steps for stereo calibration and rectification are as follows:

+* Calibrate individual cameras using the standard OpenCV calibration method
+* Determine the transformation between the two cameras used in the stereo camera setup.
+* Using the parameters obtained in the previous steps and the stereoCalibrate method, we determine the transformations applied to both the images for stereo rectification.
+* Finally, a mapping required to find the undistorted and rectified stereo image pair is obtained using the initUndistortRectifyMap method.
+* This mapping is applied to the original images to get a rectified undistorted stereo image pair.

 ## Installation

 To install the tool, it is recommended to use a virtual environment.
 You can create a virtual environment using the following command: